Canuckaholic/Pop-Digital/wp-content/plugins/wordpress-post-tabs/readme.txt

 == Changelog ==

+Version 1.6 (08/20/2014)

+1. New - Set cookie for last active tab.
+2. Fix - Reload on click will scroll page to top of tabs not to content.
+3. Fix - Debug errors.

+Version 1.5.1 (06/04/2014)

+1. New - Option to choose between prettytitle or default title

+Version 1.5 (05/28/2014)

+1. New - Added new skin 'Simple Gray'
+2. New - Tab title instead of #tab_number in URL
+3. Fix - Better admin panel
+4. Fix - No 'wp post tabs' link by default
+5. Fix - Debug notifications

+Version 1.4.1 (04/24/2014)

+1. Fix: Quicktag to insert tab shortcode not working in WordPress 3.9 Post Editor

 Version 1.4 (01/08/2013)

 1. New - Quick Tag to insert tabs shortcode in content area
 2. New - Assign external links to the tabs
 3. New - Option to open links in new window or the same window of browser